mmaciasja/sdkdite/REGION_STAT_MODIFIERS.md

 ### How It Works

-1. When a token **enters** the region, the script stores modifier values in the token's flags
+1. When a token **enters** the region, the Token Enter script stores modifier values in the token's flags
 2. The `calculations.js` module reads these modifiers and applies them to all stat calculations
-3. When a token **exits** the region, the modifiers are removed and stats recalculate
+3. When a token **exits** the region, the Token Exit script removes the modifiers and stats recalculate
 4. Chat messages notify players when tokens enter/exit regions (optional)

+> **Reminder:** If you only add the Token Enter script, modifiers will persist after leaving the region.
+Always add both scripts for correct behavior.

 ### Modifier Types